On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Background

-We first briefly review the formal derivation of Kimura equation from the Wright-Fisher model.
+We first briefly review the formal derivation of the Kimura equation from the Wright-Fisher model.
 Consider two competing alleles, denoted by $A_1$ and $A_2$, in a diploid population with fixed size $N$ (i.e., total $2N$ alleles).
-Assume $u$ and $v$ are the probability of mutations $A_1 \rightarrow A_2$ and $A_2 \rightarrow A_1$ respectively.
+Assume $u$ and $v$ are the probabilities of mutations $A_1 \rightarrow A_2$ and $A_2 \rightarrow A_1$ respectively.
 Let $X_k$ be the portion of individuals of type $A_1$ in generation $k$.
-The original Wright-Fisher model describes random fluctuations in the genetic expression by a discrete-time, discrete-state Markov chain.
-The discrete state space is defined as $I = \{0, \frac{1}{2N}, \ldots, 1\}$, and the transition probability is given by \cite{feller1951diffusion, ethier1977error}
+The Wright-Fisher model describes random fluctuations in the genetic expression by a discrete-time, discrete-state Markov chain.
+The discrete state space is defined as $S = \{0, \frac{1}{2N}, \ldots, 1\}$, and the transition probability between two states is given by \cite{feller1951diffusion, ethier1977error}

 where